 7. Consider the acoustics of the room

-One of the most important things that you can do for your employee though is to make sure he or she is not isolated due to their condition and to keep up the lines of communication with them.
+One of the most important things that you can do for your employee that can’t hear well is to make sure he or she is not isolated due to their condition and to keep up the lines of communication with them.
 They are as valuable to your team as any other employee and should be treated as such.
 Involve them in conversations and make sure that they are not left out of social events.
+This will make your worker feel valued while also minimizing the chance of a discrimination lawsuit.